Buyer's Guide to Cutting Lasers

 Metals

-High power density enables rapid cutting and the ability to process thick materials.
+High power density enables rapid cutting and the ability to process thicker materials.

 Nanosecond Solid-State